lfernandezmoguel/Fukushima_Visualisation/README.md

-## Visualisation of Fukushima acvcident Analysis
+## Visualisation of Fukushima accident Analysis

 This repository contains an example of using the seaborn package to make visualizations of a complex process, the [Fukushima accident analysis](https://www.psi.ch/en/lrt/scientific-highlights/bsaf-2-analysis-of-unit-3-accident-and-fission-product-transport).
 The data are not included, however the code could be easily used for similar aplications.